 Tap tap tap.
 “Good morning.
-I’ll leave the breakfast outside your door shall I?
-We’ll be arriving in St Erth in half an hour.”
+I’ll leave the breakfasts outside your door shall I?
+We’ll be arriving in St Erth station in half an hour…”

-The town is silent this early, aside from a few dog walkers on the town’s 5 beaches as we walk in brilliant morning sun to hire a chalet.
-We pass the perfect semi-circle harbour with its stone pier and pretty coloured boats leaning up on the sand with the tide out – the boats look like old-fashioned, coquettish, photographed models to me: posing with legs flicked up and their chin resting on their palms.
+The town is silent this early, aside from a few dog walkers on the town’s dotted five beaches, as we pace about in now brilliant morning sun to find and try to hire a chalet.
+We pass a closed newsagent with a pavement sandwich board outside announcing yesterdays’s headline in The Cornish Times: ‘Local man, 96, dies’.
+We round the perfect semi-circle harbour with its stone pier and pretty coloured boats leaning up on the sand with the tide out – the boats looking like those old-fashioned, coquettishly-posed, photographed models, lying on their fronts with legs flicked up and their chin resting on their palms.